j-davitt/SimpleFriends/README.md

 `rails routes` shows all the routes for the application

 `rails g migration add_user_id_to_friends user_id:integer:index` adds a user_id property to friends table that is an integer and given an index

+embedded ruby can be done on the page or referenced from controller.